 This is an absolutely wonderful portrait of an unknown sitter.
 The painting was beautifully rendered by Cook, who captured the youthful innocence of the boy just at the end of the American Civil war.
 Although the portrait lacks any indication of the artist placing his sitter in a red chair, Cook has cleverly used a similar motif by surrounding the boy with a picturesque, red-hued sunset in the midst of billowing clouds.
 While this sort of colorful background was used by the artist in other portraits [see Sarah Willard Elizabeth Fowler (1845), Unidentified Woman in Blue Gown (1857), and Unidentified Woman (1863), this particular application is unique in bringing an almost Impressionistic quality to Cook's work.
 It was perhaps this unique artistic treatment coupled with the sitter's youth that resulted in a $2,813 auction price, including a 25% buyer's premium, at Alex Cooper Auctions in Towson, MD on October 7, 2017.
 Not only was this the highest sales price for a Nelson Cook painting since 2013, it was one of the very few art works on that particular day which exceeded its pre-auction estimate ($700 - $1,000) by a wide margin - not even works by Rembrandt, Pissaro, Matisse, Monet, Miro, and Warhol achieved this feat, many of which were withdrawn from sale for falling well short of their reserve prices.
 The framed, oil-on-canvas portrait is 34 1/4" X 27" and is signed on verso, "Painted by Nelson Cook, Saratoga Springs, 1865."
 According to the Alex Cooper condition report, the painting has "craquelure, small scratches to the left of head, surface grime, and losses to gilt in frame in corners."
 On June 23, 2018 this same portrait was sold again by Copake Auction, Inc. in Copake, NY.
 Unfortunately, the previous buyer in October 2017 resold the painting without its original/period frame, as the June 2018 auction price dropped significantly to $390, including a 20% buyer's premium.
 Apparently, the seller had little regard for the artistic/historical value of keeping the frame with the portrait.)

 b.
 3 Nov 1792, Saratoga Springs, NY - d.
-4 Nov 1869, Saratoga Springs, NY; buried Greenridge Cemetery, Saratoga Springs; fourth child of Doanda Risley and Gideon Putnam, who was a founder of Saratoga Springs and in 1803 built the city's first hotel, eventually named Union Hall, to attract visitors to the many freshwater natural springs in the area; married Elizabeth Haight Peck in 1823; ran Union Hall in 1812 immediately following his father's accidental construction-site death, and again from 1839-1849 with brother, Washington; then served as an insurance agent for several companies and as director and president of the Commercial National Bank; also held several public offices, including town clerk, assessor, supervisor and water commissioner; one of several founders in 1830 of Saratoga Springs' Bethesda Episcopal Church, to which he devoted much of his time for the next 40 years, including vestryman and senior warden; the artist's brother, Ransom Cook, served as one of Putnam's pallbearers at his November 1869 funeral.
+4 Nov 1869, Saratoga Springs, NY; buried Greenridge Cemetery, Saratoga Springs; fifth child of Doanda Risley and Gideon Putnam, who was a founder of Saratoga Springs and in 1803 built the city's first hotel, eventually named Union Hall, to attract visitors to the many freshwater natural springs in the area, and brother of Nancy Putnam; married Elizabeth Haight Peck in 1823; ran Union Hall in 1812 immediately following his father's accidental construction-site death, and again from 1839-1849 with brother, Washington; then served as an insurance agent for several companies and as director and president of the Commercial National Bank; also held several Saratoga Springs public offices, including town clerk, assessor, supervisor, water commissioner, chief engineer of the fire department (assisted by Nelson’s brother, Ransom Cook), and city trustee; one of several founders in 1830 of Saratoga Springs' Bethesda Episcopal Church, to which he devoted much of his time for the next 40 years, including vestryman and senior warden; the artist's brother, Ransom Cook, served as one of Putnam's pallbearers at his November 1869 funeral.
 Cook has abandoned his trademark red chair for the sitter and instead has inserted a large red drapery as a backdrop.
 The 32 3/4" X 26 1/2" portrait is signed on the crest rail "N. Cook Painter.
 1867" and a modern notation on the back stretcher identifies the sitter and artist; the painting has had minor touch up work and is in "very good" condition as assessed by James D. Julia, Inc. of Fairfield, ME, which unsuccessfully tried to auction the portrait in August 2014 when their $4,000 reserve price was unmet.

 b.
 20 Jul 1807, Saratoga Springs, NY - d.
 18 Dec 1888, Saratoga Springs, NY; buried Greenridge Cemetery, Saratoga Springs; daughter of George Peck and Elizabeth Ellis Peck and granddaughter of Robert Ellis, one of the very early settlers in Saratoga County and extensive land owner, including the well-known Geyser Spring; in 1823 married Rockwell Putnam with whom she had two children (George Rockwell and Elizabeth); in 1886 donated funds to Bethesda Episcopal Church in Saratoga Springs for the construction of a Norman Romanesque tower with Tiffany windows in her deceased husband's memory.
 Cook has placed Mrs. Putnam in a red dress and shawl as a compliment to the prominent red drapery in her husband's companion portrait.
 The 32" X 26" portrait is signed on the crest rail "Painted by N. Cook" and a modern note on the back stretcher mentions the sitter and artist; the painting has craquelure and has had minor touch up work and is in "very good" condition according to James D. Julia, Inc. of Fairfield, ME, which withdrew the painting from auction in August 2014 when their $3,000 reserve price was not attained.

-Buried in Church of the Messiah Cemetery, Woods Hole, MA; Cook was commissioned to paint this portrait in August-September 1868, in anticipation or celebration of Fisher's ordination as deacon and/or Priest of the Episcopal Church in the Diocese of Albany; it is likely that Fisher made contact with Cook (through Bethesda Episcopal Church, where Cook had been baptized and confirmed a decade before?) during his posting as Resident Missionary in the Saratoga/Schuylerville area in the 1860s, aided by a grant from the diocesan Board of Missions; in March, 1871 Father Fisher was elected rector of the Church of St. John The Evangelist (Episcopal), Stockport, Columbia County, NY (where he is known to have funded a library of theological works), and later, for his final years, at Church of the Messiah in Woods Hole (where the parish house is named for him).
-The portrait, a bust perhaps painted from a photograph, shows Father Fisher in clerical collar seated in a chair with a column behind him, in right front profile; printed in the front mid-lower left is "Painted by Nelson Cook 1868"; a "paid" signed receipt for $100 from Cook to Fisher is in the possession of the priest's descendents.
+b.
+25 Nov, 1839, Franklin, MA - d.
+12 Jan, 1926, Cambridge, MA; buried Church of the Messiah Cemetery (also known as Woods Hole Village Cemetery), Woods Hole, MA; son of Willard Fisher and Betsey Richardson Wheeler Fisher; attended Amherst College and Brown University for short periods, but had to forgo both educational pursuits due to ill health; on Christmas Day 1865 married Ellen Elizabeth Hunter Wright (1842-1914) with whom Fisher had eight children.
+Cook was commissioned to paint this portrait in August-September 1868, in celebration of Fisher's ordination as deacon of the Episcopal Church in the Diocese of Albany the previous January; it is likely Fisher made contact with Cook through Bethesda Episcopal Church in Saratoga Springs, NY, where Cook had been baptized and confirmed a decade before, and where Fisher was posted as Resident Missionary during 1868-1869; admitted to the Episcopal priesthood in June 1870; from 1871-1889 was rector of the Church of St. John The Evangelist, Stockport, Columbia County, NY, where he is known to have funded a library of theological works; according to Fisher’s obituary, during most of the 1890s served at Trinity Episcopal Church in Shelburne Falls, MA and at Trinity Episcopal Church in Milford, MA; from 1899-1921 was rector at Church of the Messiah in Woods Hole, MA, where the parish house was named for him; due to failing eye sight and failing hearing, in 1921 Fisher retired from the priesthood and settled in Cambridge, MA.
+According to Fisher descendants many years ago, the portrait is a bust and was perhaps painted from a photograph.
+It shows Father Fisher in a clerical collar and seated in a chair with a column behind him, in right-front profile; printed in the front, mid-lower left is "Painted by Nelson Cook 1868"; a "paid" signed receipt for $100 from Cook to Fisher was also in the possession of the priest's descendants.
 With an "empty olive background and black cassock occupying much of the canvas," the portrait, in fair condition, is said to have "a dark sense to it."
-[See Rev. James Bradford]
+Interestingly, Cook used the same olive background the year before when he painted Unidentified Gentleman.
+The Fisher portrait has yet to be found, and it is unclear if it even still exists today.